microsoft/iomt-fhir/docs/Configuration.md

 This article details how to configure your instance of the IoMT FHIR Connector for Azure.

 The IoMT FHIR Connector for Azure requires two JSON configuration files.
 The first, device content, is responsible for mapping the payloads sent to the Event Hub end point and extracting types, device identifiers, measurement date time, and the measurement value(s).
 The second template controls the FHIR mapping.
 The FHIR mapping allows configuration of the length of the observation period, FHIR data type used to store the values, and code(s).
 The two configuration files should be uploaded to the storage container "template" created under the blob storage account provisioned during the [ARM template deployment](ARMInstallation.md).
-The device content mapping file should be call `devicecontent.json` and the FHIR mapping file should be called `fhirmapping.json`.
+The device content mapping file **MUST** be named `devicecontent.json` and the FHIR mapping file **MUST** be named `fhirmapping.json`.
 Full examples can be found in the repository under [/sample/templates](../sample/templates).
 Configuration files are loaded from blob per compute execution.
 Once updated they should take effect immediately.

 # Device Content Mapping